uvaai/ml1/10 week1/40 Turing Test/submit.md

 For the written portion this week, you should submit your answer to exercise 4 from *Elements of AI* and your reply to Turing defending one of the objections he mentions.

-**You can submit your files through the "Submit" tab at the top of this page.**